pranayga/expl0ring_V8/docs/cpp_intro.md

   }
 // yada yada yada.....
 ```
-In few words, below are the things I don't quite understand:
+In a few words, below are the things I don't quite understand:
 * Line 1: `HeapObjectReferenceType kRefType` what's with the fixed looking `enum` getting passed into the template.
 * Line 4: `static_assert`, well that's something I've never seen before.
 I won't what that does.
 * Line 12: `constexpr TaggedImpl() : ptr_{} {}`, what's this weird constructor which is initialized with curly braces?
 What is this `_ptr` thing?